sam452/carepay/readme.md

 # Laravel Framework 5.1  Bootstrap 3 Starter Site

-This is  proof of concept app for handling patient visits in blockchain.
+This is  proof of concept app for handling patient interactions in blockchain.
+This app is based on onpen-source starter app in Laravel.
+This will receive hashes from providers' interaction with patients and then feed the front-end Care_Pay application.

+The customer-facing side repository can be found [here:]https://github.com/zachgoll/care_pay

 ## Starter Site based on on Laravel 5.1 and Boostrap 3
 * [Features](#feature1)